 Website The University of Texas at Tyler

-Position of the Clinical FNP faculty is one of facilitating FNP students’ advanced practice didactic and clinical education in a diverse, rural, underserved setting.
-The Clinical FNP faculty must facilitate learning and frequent evaluation of students and provide hands-on training and feedback to ensure assigned students’ clinical competence, while coordinating these efforts with UT Tyler FNP course faculty and clinic leadership.
+Position Description/Responsibilities: Position of the Clinical Family Nurse Practitioner –Clinical Specialist is one of facilitating FNP students’ clinical advanced practice education in a diverse, rural, underserved setting through facilitating both didactic and clinical.
+The Clinical FNP Faculty must facilitate maximum learning and frequent evaluation of students and provide hands-on training and feedback to ensure assigned students’ clinical competence, while coordinating these efforts with UT Tyler FNP Course Faculty and Clinic Leadership.